Trayce Jackson-Davis

-Trayce Jackson-Davis (born February 22, 2000) is an American college basketball player for the Indiana Hoosiers of the Big Ten Conference.
+Trayce Jackson-Davis (né Davis; born February 22, 2000), more commonly referred to by his initials "TJD", is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
+He played college basketball for the Indiana Hoosiers.
+He was selected 57th overall in the 2023 NBA draft.

+Early life

+Jackson-Davis grew up in Greenwood, Indiana.
+When he was four, he fractured his skull in a home accident with a resistance band; the surgery left him with scars above both ears.
+When he was six, an accident with a golf club fractured his cheekbone and eye socket, requiring placement of a titanium screw.

+In middle school, he played on the B team; his play greatly improved after a growth spurt in the summer before he started 9th grade.

 High school career

-Jackson-Davis attended Center Grove High School in Greenwood, Indiana.
-As a junior in 2017–18, he averaged 21.9 points, 9.4 rebounds, 4.1 blocks, and 2.6 assists per game while shooting 67.0 percent from the field; he helped his team to a 20-win season, county and sectional titles and the 4A regional final.
+Trayce Jackson-Davis attended Center Grove High School in Greenwood.
+As a junior in 2017–18, he averaged 21.9 points, 9.4 rebounds, 4.1 blocks, and 2.6 assists per game while shooting 67.0 percent from the field; he helped his team to a 20-win season, county and sectional titles, and the 4A regional final.
 In AAU basketball, on the Spiece Indy Heat, he averaged 19.1 points, 7.1 rebounds, and 1.8 assists per game while shooting 59.1% from the field.
 During his senior season, he led the Trojans to a 21–8 record and a berth in the Class 4A state tournament semifinals.
-He averaged 21.6 points, 9.3 rebounds, 2.9 blocks, 1.7 assists and one steal per game through 29 games.
+He averaged 21.6 points, 9.3 rebounds, 2.9 blocks, 1.7 assists, and one steal per game through 29 games.
 He entered the state semifinals with 1,768 career points.
 On January 24, 2019, Jackson-Davis was announced as a McDonald's All-American to participate in the 2019 game, where he finished with 7 points, 5 rebounds, and 1 block in 14 minutes.

 Recruiting

-He was rated as a four-star recruit by Rivals, 247Sports, and ESPN.
+He was a highly touted recruit named a four-star by many of the main media outlets recruit by Rivals, 247Sports, and ESPN.
 During his high school career Jackson-Davis was recruited by numerous high-profile schools, including Indiana, Michigan State, UCLA, Ohio State, Purdue, Xavier, among others.
 On November 30, 2018, Jackson-Davis committed to playing college basketball for Indiana after narrowing his choices down to Indiana, Michigan State, and UCLA.